-If you are coming on business, as a Tourist, a volunteer or conventioneer, you will find no problem, besides what travelers can find in many cities around the world such as pickpockets, conmen, however, those are relatively easy to deal with just by mere use of common sense.
+If you are coming for business, as a Tourist, a volunteer or conventioneer, you will find no problem, besides what travelers can find in many cities around the world such as pickpockets, conmen, however, those are relatively easy to deal with just by mere use of common sense.

 The following therefore are some of top Things that a visitor should avoid so as not to arouse unnecessary attention from a few crooks around;

 That may sound a bit funny, but when one acts and looks lost they make themselves vulnerable and a potential target for thieves.
 If you are lost, ask a police officer or go into a shop and ask for directions.
 And you will find people most helpful.
 Another option is to jump on a Motorcycle (Boda Boda as commonly known in the country), Taxi (Special hire / Uber) and have them take you there.
 There about 30,000 plus boda-bodas in Kampala.

 Thieves are always on a lookout in any town including in Kampala for people who seem lost, disoriented.
 Even if you are lost, act as if you know where you are going, ask the right people, and you will be just fine.
 However, if you are on a safari with us, there will never be a possibility of you getting lost since our staff / guides / drivers are always in tow to offer you all the necessary direction and guidance.

 Gold chains and jewelry can be torn from you